Hadokane/CCI_PP4_Radicool_Store/README.md

 As has become tradition, I have chosen to arrange my UX analysis following the framework of Jesse James Garrett's philosophy of the "5 Planes," as discussed in his book [The Elements of User Experience](https://www.amazon.co.uk/Elements-User-Experience-User-Centered-Design/dp/0321683684/ref=asc_df_0321683684/?tag=googshopuk-21&linkCode=df0&hvadid=311000051962&hvpos=&hvnetw=g&hvrand=10376246921916888236&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=1007448&hvtargid=pla-432330338546&psc=1&th=1&psc=1).

-This methodology allows me to establish a clear, ordered and achievable list of goals for my project's development cycle, while maintaining an organised development path.
+This methodology allows me to establish a clear, ordered and achievable list of goals for my project's development cycle while maintaining an organised development path.

-These goals will focus on meeting the needs of the websites users which include: First-time, Returning, Brand Accounts & the Site Owner.
+These goals will focus on meeting the needs of the website's users which include: First-time, Returning, Brand Accounts & the Site Owner.

 By considering the needs of the aforementioned groups.
-I can develop a justified plan by establish a defined priority of tasks and elements that will be required for site integration.
-This will ensure the project meets the defined user goals below & help to stop the project being effected by "feature creep," at this early development stage.
+I can develop a justified plan by establishing a defined priority of tasks and elements that will be required for site integration.
+This will ensure the project meets the defined user goals below & help to stop the project from being affected by "feature creep," at this early development stage.

 ---